-Professional fees are primarily comprised of the fees charged by the Investment Manager and administrator.
+Professional fees are primarily comprised of the fees charged by the Investment Manager, administrator, and independent auditors.

 F. Income Taxes

 The LLC is a single member limited liability company and was structured as a disregarded entity for U.S. Federal, state, and local income tax purposes.
 Accordingly, no provision for income taxes is made in the LLC's financial statements.